2011 NBA playoffs: (3) Dallas Mavericks vs. (6) Portland Trail Blazers

 This was the fourth playoff meeting between these two teams, with the Trail Blazers winning two of the first three meetings.

-The Mavericks won the first two games of the series, but the Trail Blazers won Games 3 and 4 to tie the series 2-2.
-In Game 4, the Trail Blazers played from behind most of the game, at one point trailing the Mavericks by 23 points late in the third quarter.
-Entering the final quarter down 67-49, the Trail Blazers, with the help of Brandon Roy's 18 fourth quarter points, embarked on their biggest fourth quarter comeback in franchise history to win the game 84-82.
-However, the Mavericks recovered from their Game 4 collapse and won Games 5 and 6 to win the series 4-2.
+The Mavericks won the first two games, but the Trail Blazers won Games 3 and 4 to tie the series.
+Portland played most of Game 4 from behind, including trailing Dallas by 23 points late in the third quarter.
+Although the Mavericks held a 67–49 lead after three quarters, the Trail Blazers pulled off their biggest fourth-quarter comeback in franchise history and won, 84–82, behind 18 points from Brandon Roy in the final quarter.
+Dallas recovered quickly from their Game 4 collapse, however, winning Games 5 and 6 to eliminate Portland.